nianlonggu/SciLit/README.md

 Once "runtime: nvidia" is commented out, the environment "USE_GPU" is deactivated automatically, so there is no need to change the environment variables.

+Run the following commands to start the backend services

 ```bash